jarun/nnn/README.md

 3. while typing the desired command, copy the file paths (usually <kbd>^-Shift-V</kbd>)

 In addition, `nnn` integrates with vidir. vidir supports batch file move and delete.

-#### boost chdir prompt

-`nnn` uses libreadline for the chdir prompt input.
-So all the fantastic features of readline (e.g. case insensitive tab completion, history, reverse-i-search) are available to you based on your readline [configuration](https://wiki.archlinux.org/index.php/Readline).

 #### work faster at rename prompt